timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 33-POST–9∕11 EDUCATIONAL ASSISTANCE/SUBCHAPTER I-DEFINITIONS.md

     * (B) In the case of members of the Navy, Recruit Training (or Boot Camp) and Skill Training (or so-called "A" School).

-    * (C) In the case of members of the Air Force, Basic Military Training and Technical Training.
+    * (C) In the case of members of the Air Force or the Space Force, Basic Military Training and Technical Training.

     * (D) In the case of members of the Marine Corps, Recruit Training and Marine Corps Training (or School of Infantry Training).